 - Bring a printed copy of the Self-Assessment to your Consultation.

-- c.
-Complete the Academic Success Plan.
+- Complete the Academic Success Plan with the Counselor.

-*If you are ever unable to attend a scheduled meeting, it is a common courtesy to provide advanced notice so that other students may benefit from this availability.
+We invite students to take advantage of all of the resources available, including both the Academic Success Consultation and Road to Resilience.*If you are unable to attend a scheduled meeting, it is a common courtesy to provide advanced notice so that other students may benefit from this availability.